The Green (band): Love & Affection, Ways & Means (2011)

-Hawai'i '13 (2013)
+Hawaiʻi '13 (2013)

-In 2013, The Green teamed up with producer Danny Kalb to record their third album, Hawai'i '13 at Hurley Studios in Costa Mesa, California.
+In 2013, The Green teamed up with producer Danny Kalb to record their third album, Hawaiʻi '13 at Hurley Studios in Costa Mesa, California.
 It was the band's first time working with an outside engineer and producer.
 They also brought in Joe Tomino, drummer from Dub Trio and for Matisyahu's backing band to be their session drummer.
 The album which was officially released on August 20, 2013 became the band's third straight album to top the Billboard Reggae chart, selling 4,960 copies in its first week of release.
 It was also named one of AllMusic's favorite reggae albums of 2013, and won several awards at the subsequent Na Hoku Hanohano Awards including Best Reggae Album and Artist of the Year.
 The band went on to perform at festivals worldwide, including California Roots Music and Arts Festival, Vans Warped Tour and One Love Festival New Zealand.